 Three Points of the Compass has found it difficult to happily integrate Nitecore’s 21700 Intelligent Battery System into a backpacking system.
-However I was intrigued enough to purchase this kit if only to gain a better understanding of the ‘new’ 21700 batteries that appear set to become the new standard in rechargeables.
+However I was intrigued enough to purchase this kit if only to gain a better understanding of the ‘new’ 21700 batteries that appear set to become the standard in rechargeables.

 Three Points of the Compass has used 18650 batteries quite extensively on backpacking trips of many weeks duration.
 I wrote of a lightweight power set up that I have used here.
 But I left that system behind me a while back as more convenient and lighter alternatives came onto the market, not least the terrific Nitecore NB10000 power bank.